Welcome to the Anthropocene

 In the winter of 1513-1514, as a young teacher having recently been awarded a doctorate in theology, and four years before he publicly posted his ’95 theses’ against the selling of indulgences, Martin Luther arranged for the University of Wittenberg printer to prepare a text of the Psalter free of the glosses and commentaries of the Church Fathers and Doctors.
 “The wide margins … normally reserved for the exegetical insights of past authorities, were left blank to enable students to record their own comments and observations” (p.93).
 In Medieval schools, the Bible that served as a text book was the Glossa Ordinaria, a Latin translation of the Old and New Testaments surrounded by the commentaries and notes of the Church Fathers.
 “The text of scripture lay embedded in its own hermeneutical web in such a way that the words of the biblical authors were in practice not distinguished from the history of their interpretation.”
 The interpretations were the official, i.e., the Church-sanctioned, meaning of those words.
 Luther extracted the scripture from “what had become its natural setting—a thousand-year-old tradition of gloss and commentary.”
 This was “the first step in distinguishing the authority of scripture from the tradition of the Church… It was his reading of this new text, and his insistence that it was the ultimate court of appeal on matters of Christian doctrine, which precipitated the Protestant Reformation.”
 The individual “diligent reader” was to have direct access to the book of God’s word.
 As Harrison (1998:99) comments, “Ultimately, of course, the multiplicity of interpretations which this new freedom enabled was to undermine the authority of the scripture, but this was to come later.”
 The early Evangelical Protestant reformers believed that the faithful, having been granted direct access to the scripture… “were granted unmediated access to God himself.”
 By the 1600s this ideology had the “effect of establishing as a general principle the liberty of the individual conscience” (p.100).
 Thus this belief in the value of the individual moral conscience, developed in antiquity, is revived generally in the Renaissance, as is the notion of an intimate personal relation with the supreme deity.

-Luther and his followers realized that texts have a history, and they considered the Latin vulgate a corruption of the original scripture (pp.94-99).
+Luther and his followers accecpted that texts have a history, and they considered the Latin vulgate a corruption of the original scripture (Harrison 1998:94-99).
 The major early Protestant reformers also “shared a clear preference for the literal… sense of scripture, combined with a suspicion of allegory” (p.108).
 Luther gave new emphasis to medieval literalism, but denied the 'truth' of allegorical interpretation.
 This became “programmatic” for the Lutheran and Calvinist traditions of scripture exegesis.
-There was a deep-felt need for more “accurate” texts, to determine “exactly” what the biblical authors had said and written.L fn L Thus, the “literal turn” (p.113).
-This was combined in the Reformation with identification of numerous aspects of Roman Catholic ritual and imagery as idolatry and (pagan inspired?) superstition (p.115), views carried over more broadly into the Enlightenment.
-In the subsequent diversification of protestant sects, evangelical vernacular epistemology also conjoined the 'literal turn' with an exegetical rule of decontextualization: the rule that fragments of scripture can be spiritually lifted out of their original context to justify a righteous stance (a practice still popular today, e.g. Stripling 2016: A9 LF fn LF).
+There was a deep-felt need for more “accurate” texts, to determine “exactly” what the biblical authors had said and written.fn Thus, the “literal turn” (p.113).
+This was combined in the Reformation with identification of numerous aspects of Roman Church ritual and imagery as idolatry and (pagan inspired?) superstition (p.115), views carried over more broadly into the Enlightenment.
+In the subsequent diversification of protestant sects, evangelical vernacular epistemology also conjoined the 'literal turn' with an exegetical rule of decontextualization: the rule that fragments of scripture can be spiritually lifted out of their original context to justify a righteous stance, when interpreted literally (a practice still popular today, e.g. Stripling 2016: A9.fn).

-As Harrison (1998) points out, the new approach to the interpretation of texts fathered by Luther led to an irrevocable divide between the study of written texts and the study of nature (p.92).
+As Harrison (1998) points out, the literalist approach to the interpretation of texts, furthered by Luther, led to an irrevocable divide between the study of written texts and the study of nature (p.92).
 As the first embodiment of reformation seeks divine truth in God’s word, the second (naturalist) reformation, alluded to in the section heading above, seeks it in God’s works (p.104).
 The hegemonic authority of a Church-sanctioned natural philosophy and empirical science would soon be broken.
 The unifying interpretive method of the Medieval Model will disintegrate in the face of discoveries by the new natural philosophy, an anthropocentric christian Science in lock-step with the technology of the 17th century.